network-traffic/AppSniffer/README.md

 [Entire dataset will be released after publication.]

 ## See Results
-Evaluation results are shown in the following file.
+Partial evaluation results are shown in the following file.

 * https://github.com/network-traffic/AppSniffer/blob/main/AppSniffer_app_recognition.ipynb